Here, you’ll see how insurance companies are handling rear end accident claims in 2020.

 On the date of the crash, Keith didn’t have car insurance on his car.
 Thus, he couldn’t make a claim with anyone else’s personal injury protection (PIP) insurance.

-Keith got a free consultation with me but he really did not have that much pain.
+Keith got a free consultation with me to see if I could be his lawyer.
+At that time, he did not have that much pain.
 Thus, he did not hire me at that time.

 About eight months after the crash, Keith had terrible pain.
 His father ordered an MRI.